johnwcowan/r7rs-work/BytestringsCowan.md

 If *arg* is a printable ASCII character (that is, its codepoint is in the range 32-126 inclusive), it is converted to its codepoint and added to the result.
-If the codepoint is not in this range, an error satisfying `bytestring-error?` is signaled.

 If *arg* is a bytevector, its elements are added to the result.

 If *arg* is a string of printable ASCII characters, it is converted to a sequence of codepoints which are added to the result.

-If any codepoint is not in the range 32-126 inclusive, an error satisfying `bytestring-error?` is signaled.
+Otherwise, an error satisfying `bytestring-error?` is signaled.

 ##Conversion

 `(bytevector->hex-string `*bytestring*`)`

-Converts a bytevector into a string containing pairs of hexadecimal digits.

 `(hex-string->bytevector `*string*`)`

-Converts a string containing pairs of hexadecimal digits into a bytevector.
+Converts between a bytevector and a string containing pairs of hexadecimal digits.

+`(bytevector->base64 `*bytevector* [*digits*]`)`

+`(base64->bytevector `*string* [*digits*]`)`

+Converts between a bytevector and its base-64 encoding as a string.
+The 64 digits are represented by the characters 0-9, A-Z, a-z, and the symbols + and /.
+However, there are different variants of base-64 encoding which use different representations of the 62nd and 63rd digit.
+If the optional argument *digits* (a two-character string) is provided, those two characters will be used as the 62nd and 63rd digit instead.

 `(list->bytestring `*list*`)`